What are your chances of acceptance?

 If you’re a highly motivated Massachusetts high school student with a passion for science, you’ll want to look into the Broad Summer Scholars Program.
 The program matches you with cutting-edge research projects in fields such as cancer biology, psychiatric disease, chemical biology, computational biology, and infectious disease through which you’ll conduct research and explore careers in science.

-To be eligible, you must be a rising senior, earn a B or better in science and math classes, and live within commuting distance.
-At the completion of the program, you’ll receive a $3,600 stipend and partial reimbursement for travel expenses.
+The program is open to rising seniors, with a B average or better in science and math classes, who live within commuting distance.
+At the completion of the program, participants receive a $3,600 stipend and partial reimbursement for travel expenses.

 21. Henry Hall Fellowship

 The Henry Hall Fellowship is for high school students interested in urban conservation and environmental justice.
-If selected, you’ll take part in educational sessions and field experiences while also exploring a variety of careers and becoming advocates for environmental change.
-You’ll also receive a small stipend based on your attendance.
+Selected students take part in educational sessions and field experiences while also exploring a variety of careers and becoming advocates for environmental change.
+Participants receive a small stipend based on attendance.

-The program is eligible for students in grades 10 through 12 from Baltimore City and Baltimore County.
+The program is open to students in grades 10 through 12 from Baltimore City and Baltimore County.

 22. Microsoft Discovery Program

-If you live within 50 miles of Redmond, Washington, and have an interest in programming, this internship is for you.
+If you live within 50 miles of either Redmond, Washington, or Atlanta, Georgia, and have an interest in programming, this internship is for you.
 The Microsoft Discovery Program will teach you the fundamentals of programming and build valuable career skills while providing mentoring from Microsoft employees.

-To participate in this program, you must be a rising senior who is at least 16 years old, lives within 50 miles of Redmond, Washington, and has completed a pre-Calculus program.
-Participants in the Microsoft Discovery Program must also be available to work full-time during the course of the program and are paid.
+To participate in this program, you must be a rising senior who is at least 16 years old and has completed a pre-calculus program.
+Participants in the Microsoft Discovery Program must be available to work full-time during the program and are paid.

 23. Meta Summer Academy